raisely/NoHarm/licenses/NoHarm.md

 "You" (or "Your") must mean an individual or Legal Entity exercising permissions granted by this License.

-"Source" form must mean the preferred form for making modifications, including but not limited to software source code, documentation source, and configuration files.
+"Source" must mean the preferred form for making modifications, including but not limited to the software source code, documentation source, and configuration files.

-"Object" form must mean any form resulting from mechanical transformation or translation of a Source form, including but not limited to compiled object code, generated documentation, and conversions to other media types.
+"Object" must mean any form resulting from mechanical transformation or translation of a Source form, including but not limited to compiled object code, generated documentation, and conversions to other media types.